SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 ## Known Issues
-* You cannot implement SAP Event Management (SAP EM) and sample codes for SAP Business Network Global Track and Trace at the same time, becuase some functions might be missing.
+* You cannot implement SAP Event Management (SAP EM) and sample codes for SAP Business Network Global Track and Trace at the same time, because some functions might be missing.

 * If multiple IDOC payloads are generated at the same time or in a very short period of time in SAP ERP, these payloads might enter the GTT system in disorder.
 This might cause update errors in some situations.